 - Pour cider into a small pan over medium heat.
-Reduce by half, then set aside to cool.
+Cook until reduced by half, then set aside to cool.

 - In the bowl of a mixer fitted with paddle attachment, beat butter and ¾ cup sugar on medium speed until light in color.
 Scrape sides of bowl with a rubber spatula.
 Add eggs and turn on mixer, beating until incorporated.
 Scrape sides again with rubber spatula.

 - In a medium bowl, stir to combine 1 cup sugar and 2 tablespoons cinnamon.
-Reserve.
+Set aside.

 - Remove dough from freezer and place on a floured work surface.
-Roll to ½-inch thickness and cut using a 3-inch round cutter.
+Roll to ½-inch thickness and, using a 3-inch round cutter, cut into rounds.
 Use a smaller cutter to remove center of round.
 Transfer cut dough to a clean sheet pan and reserve in refrigerator until ready to fry.

 - Increase heat on stove to medium and heat oil to 360 degrees.
 Gently place doughnuts in oil, being careful not to overcrowd pot.
 Fry until golden, approximately 4 minutes, then transfer to paper towels to drain.
 Toss in bowl of cinnamon-sugar to coat.
 Serve warm.